Home Why Business Woodworking About us Contact us

 Acrylic lacquer

-In the 1950s chemists found that a synthetic acrylic resin could be used rather than cellulose, creating a more durable finish.
+In the 1950s chemists found that a synthetic acrylic resin could be used rather than cellulose (wood), creating a more durable finish.
 Acrylic lacquer replaced nitrocellulose lacquer in the auto industry and other commercial shops starting in the 1950s, but required a multi-step finishing process.
 By the 1990s acrylic finishes became simple enough to become generally available, and in the past few years, have become both simpler and more durable.
-The current acrylic lacquers are water based... water is not the solvent, but when the water evaporates, the remaining chemicals react to form the finish.
+The current acrylic lacquers are water based... water is not the solvent, but keeps the other chemicals from reacting.
+When the water evaporates, the remaining chemicals react to form the finish.

-I was quite happy with Nitrocellulose (solvent-based) lacquer.
-So it was a hard jump to a new finish.
-A number of my woodworking friends, all of whom recommended the same Target USL acrylic lacquer, finally convinced me to try.
+I was quite happy with Nitrocellulose (solvent-based) lacquer, so it was a hard jump to a new finish.
+A number of my woodworking friends, all of whom recommended the same Target brand acrylic lacquer, finally convinced me to try.
 Within the first gallon, I was convinced, and have almost completely switched from Nitrocellulose Lacquer to Acrylic Lacquer.
-I did not switch because of concern for the environment (although that is nice), or because of fire safety (also nice), but because (to my surprise and delight) I get a better finish, easier.
+I did not switch because of concern for the environment (although that is nice), or because of fire safety (also nice), or the less toxic fumes (nice), but because (to my surprise and delight) I get a better finish, easier.
+This is a very forgiving, easy to use finish.

 There is little difference between brands of paint thinner or nitrocellulose lacquer or other solvent finishes.
 But you can't talk about water base finishes, including acrylic lacquer, without talking about a specific brand.
 The technology is still new enough that each brand has quite different characteristics.

-I now use "Oxford" USL - Ulitma Spray Lacquer - from Target Coatings as my primary indoor furniture finish.
-It is more expensive than solvent lacquer (think over $10 per quart bought in large quantity), but the percent solids are higher, so it takes fewer coats.
-It doesn't require substantial thinning with lacquer thinner.
-It has full burn-in - which I think is unique (or at least rare) among water base products.
-That means that if you mess up rubbing out or sanding, and go through the layers, you do not get witness lines that identify each coat of finish.
-I have now used about 40-50 gallons of gloss USL (and one gallon of satin USL - see the page on sheen).
+For several years I used "Oxford" USL - Ultima Spray Lacquer - from Target Coatings as my primary indoor furniture finish.
+It is more expensive than solvent lacquer (think over $10 per quart when bought in large quantity, and as much as $30 per quart bought by the single quart), but the percent solids are higher, so it takes fewer coats.
+It doesn't require substantial thinning with an expensive lacquer thinner.
+It has full burn-in - which is unique among water base lacquers (If you find another water based lacquer with burn-in, please let me know).
+That means that if you rub out or sand the finish, you do not get witness lines as you go through the layers.
+I have used over 50 gallons of gloss USL (and one gallon of satin USL - see the page on sheen), and continue to love it.

 The build coats go on well... scary white in the can, but no problem spraying without thinning, and get a significant build per coat.
 As noted elsewhere, the outside back of a bookcase may not get anything after the first "prime" coat and a quick machine sanding to smooth any raised grain.
-The inside back of a bookcase, which gets no wear, may only get one build coat.
-The wear surfaces may get 3-4 build coats, depending on how good my technique is that day (If off, I spray thinner coats, and do more of them).
+The inside back of a bookcase, which gets no wear, may only get one build coat after sealing.
+The wear surfaces may get 3-4 build coats, depending on how good my technique is that day (If my performance is off, I spray thinner coats, and do more of them).
 With full burn-in, there are no witness lines between the coats - no problem whether I do fewer heavier coats or more thin coats.
-I don't sand between coats except to "ask for forgiveness" if I mess up, such as a drool.
-Just before the final coat, I quickly go over the surface by hand or ROS at 400 grit or finer, so that I have a perfectly smooth surface for the final coat.
+I don't sand between coats except to "ask for forgiveness" if I mess up, such as too heavy spray that leads to a drool.
+Just before the final coat, I quickly go over the surface by hand or ROS at 400 grit or finer, so that I have a perfectly smooth surface to receive the final coat.

-If I need a satin finish, I machine sand 400, then 600, then rub quickly with a towel.
+If I need a satin finish, I machine sand the gloss finish to 400, then 600, then rub quickly with a towel.
 (That satin is so nice, I have had a couple customers stroke the surface of a sample piece, put their face against it, and place an order if I promise to do the same for them.)
-For semi gloss, I may go to 800 before a quick rub with a towel.
-(The official recommendation is to wait a few days before rubbing, but I have had good results after only a few hours).
+For semi-gloss, I may sand the gloss to 800 grit or finer before a quick rub with a towel.
+If you are dry sanding, you can proceed after a few hours, but if you are going to wet sand, as you might prefer with finer grits, you need to wait for the finish to cure - up to 120 hours at 70 degrees.
 Notice "machine sand"... this is really quick - not like the endless rubbing of nitrocellulose lacquer with steel wool.
-Don't use "real" steel wool on water-based finishes - tiny particles of steel may rust in the remaining moisture of the finish.

 The exception to totally rubbing out a finish is a large piece (a set of bookcases or an entertainment center) with open grain wood like oak.
-Since I probably left the grain open, the recessed grain lines may be glossy when I rub the surface to a satin finish.
-In these cases, I do spray a final coat of satin USL, or use a synthetic wool (like the white 3M abrasive pads) to finish the finish.
+Since I probably left the grain open (no grain filler), the recessed grain lines may still be glossy when I rub the surface to a satin finish.
+In these cases, I do spray a final coat of satin or semi-gloss lacquer, or use a synthetic wool (like the white 3M abrasive pads) to finish the finish - the synthetic pads reach into the grain to make the sheen even.

 For a high gloss, the finish is good just as sprayed (assuming the operator is having a good day).
-However, I got some Menzurna rubbing compounds/polishes - and got a near piano finish in no time at all, machine sanding to 800, then applying Menzurna with a pad on a ROS, then wiping clean, then the next Menzurna...
-I only used the first two of three available grits. ("2L" and "16"), and had a finish that was above the quality of the "gloss" finish from the gun, approaching the "grand piano" level of finish.
+However, I have used some Menzerna rubbing compounds/polishes - and got a near piano finish in no time at all, machine sanding to 800, then applying Menzerna with a pad on a ROS, then wiping clean, then the next Menzerna.
+Normally I only used the first two of three available grits. ("2L" and "16"), and had a finish that was above the quality of the "gloss" finish from the gun.
+If I were going for the ultimate "grand piano" level of finish I would continue with the Menzerna Intensive Polish.

-In my own use, I only spray the USL, but have friends who say it is also great as a brushing lacquer.
-I still use nitrocellulose lacquer on my turnings, since I can hold the application rag against the spinning piece and the warmth quickly evaporates the solvent and polishes the piece... the acrylic lacquer needs a chemical reaction to "cure" so it doesn't match my "rub it hot" technique.
+In my own use, I only spray the acrylic lacquer, but have friends who say it is also great as a brushing lacquer.
+(If you brush, you need to be skilled and have a very good brush.)
+I still use nitrocellulose lacquer on my lathe turnings, since I can hold the application rag against the spinning piece and the warmth quickly evaporates the solvent and polishes the piece... the acrylic lacquer needs a chemical reaction to "cure" so it doesn't match my "rub it hot and it is done" technique.

 Cleanup